Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 #### Page Navigation

-- Our navigation layout remains simple and user friendly.
-The user can visually assertain which page is active by the use of a different color-way of the main background.
-This is also apparent when hovering over the navigation bar icons.The color-way changes again however,  only for the duration of the action of hovering taking place.
+- Our navigation design is characterized by its simplicity and ease of use for the user.
+The active page can be easily identified through the use of distinct color variations on the main background.
+This feature is also evident when the user hovers over the navigation bar icons, as the color scheme changes temporarily during the hover action.

 ![Nav](https://user-images.githubusercontent.com/108287233/194095163-c62c1bc8-fde4-49d5-bdfc-0c862565641f.png)